What’s one metric every Amazon seller should continually monitor?

 So if you received one A-to-z claim and two negative customer feedbacks across a total of 100 orders placed in the most recent 60-day review period, your ODR is 3%.

-Which, for the record, is far too high.
-To continue selling on Amazon, sellers have to maintain an ODR under 1%.
+To continue selling on Amazon, sellers have to maintain an ODR under 1%, so any number higher than this would be too high of an ODR.

 However, anytime you receive one A-to-z claim and one negative feedback for the same order, these are counted as one factor, not two.
 So if you notice a slight difference between your ODR and the total number of A-to-z claims and customer feedback, it’s likely because the same consumer made an A-to-z claim shortly before posting negative feedback.